Top 10 Things to do in Paris for Foodies

 7. Get Your Hands on the Best Baguette in Paris

 The French take their baguettes very seriously and Parisians are no exception.
 Each year the city proclaims its best baguette maker in a competition called the Grand Prix de la Baguette de Tradition Française de la Ville de Paris.
 Djibril Bodian is the most recent winner of the coveted competition and bakes beautiful baguettes at Le Grenier à Pain, an amazing bakery in Montmartre.
+Worried about not being able to get your hands on this classic French bread?
+Read How To Order Your baguette Like A Local on our blog!

 8. Sip Old Fashioned Hot Chocolate at a One of Paris' Literary Cafes